tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 pair contains the public key to use when encrypting obfuscated messages that will be targeted at a DoH server.
 The format of the key is defined in {{publickey}}.

-This value MUST be protected by DNSSEC {{!RFC4033}} before a client uses the key to send messages to an Obfuscation Target.
+Clients MUST only use keys that were retrieved from records protected by DNSSEC {{!RFC4033}}
+to encrypt messages to an Obfuscation Target.

 # Obfuscated DNS Public Key Format {#publickey}